tnichols217/notes/ARTS 302/Reading Drawings.md

 - Is a type of isometric view

 ## Psych Plan
-- Overview of the buildings from t
+- Overview of the buildings from the top down
+- Orhtographic